Essential Tips for Successful Production Coordination

 Assembling Your Team

-A successful event/conert requires a dedicated team of professionals.
+A successful event/concert requires a dedicated team of professionals.
 Here are some key roles to consider:

 Production Coordinator: Responsible for advancing all details for events or shows.
 This includes advancing logistics with grids, catering requirements, staff, travel and accomodations, staff daily needs, artist daily needs, creative resourcefulness, patience, excellent time management, attention to detail, and energy.
 The job does not stop there as each day the PC needs to ensure all plans embark smoothly while everyone else is still sleeping in their bunks or calling it a night hours before you can.